 - Combine the butter, sugar, vanilla extract, baking powder, baking soda, and salt in a large bowl.
 Mix by hand until smooth, about 2 minutes.
 Or use a stand or hand mixer on low speed for 1-2 minutes, until the mixture is smooth.

 - Stir in mashed bananas, honey, eggs, and sourdough starter discard.
 Combine until smooth, though there might be small lumps of banana.
 Add all-purpose flour, 1/2 cup at a time, stirring in between.
-Then add nuts, if using.
+Then add nuts or chocolate chips, if using.

 - Pour the banana bread mixture into the prepared loaf pan.
-Smooth the top and let rest at room temperature for 10 minutes.
+Smooth the top and let rest at room temperature for 10 minutes before baking.

 - Bake for 45-60 minutes, or until a toothpick inserted into the middle of the loaf comes out clean.
 If banana loaf gets too brown, cover it with foil during baking.